takaram/kofam_scan/README.md

 # KofamScan
-KofamScan is a gene functional annotation tool based on KEGG Orthology and hidden Markov model.
+KofamScan is a gene function annotation tool based on KEGG Orthology and hidden Markov model.
 You need [KOfam database](ftp://ftp.genome.jp/pub/db/kofam) to use this tool.
 Online version is available on https://www.genome.jp/tools/kofamkoala/ .